-At UT Health Austin, physician and providers in the care team meet collectively and collaboratively to discuss each patient before their visit.
-That means everyone on the care team, which may include physicians, dietitians, to emotional health experts, surgeons, nurses and medical assistants, all have a say in each patient’s care.
+At UT Health Austin, physicians and providers in the care team meet collectively and collaboratively to discuss each patient before their visit.
+That means everyone on the care team, which may include physicians, dietitians, emotional health experts, surgeons, nurses, and medical assistants, all have a say in each patient’s care.
 This approach provides experts and resources for patients (that they may not usually have access to) before they walk through the door.
 This knowledge allows the providers to put together a unique and individualized care plan that is then implemented for each patient.

 How does this type of care impact patients?

 In addition to helping the doctors stay focused on the patient, having a team-based approach is beneficial for the patient too.

 Normally, if a patient needed access to multiple resources, they may have to travel to multiple clinic offices to receive the care that is available at UT Health Austin.
 It reduces the amount of time, distance and energy a patient has to spend to get the care they need.